-It is easy to see that the entropy (11) and the internal energy (12) of a single mode radiation field have different forms from that of 1DB (9),(10), and thus from the classical ideal gas.
-The internal energy (12) of single mode radiation field depends on both the temperature β and the width L of the potential well, while the internal energy of 1DB (10) depends on β only.
+It is easy to see that the entropy (11) and the internal energy (12) of a single mode radiation field have different forms from that of 1DB (9-10), and thus from the classical ideal gas.
+The internal energy (12) of single mode radiation field depends on both the temperature β and the width L of the potential well, while the internal energy of 1DB (10) depends on on β only.
 In addition, the equation of state (7) of the single-mode radiation field differs from from that (5) of 1DB, and thus from the classical ideal gas.
-Based on these observations, we say that the single mode radiation field has totally different thermodynamic properties from that of classical ideal gas.
+Based on these observations, we say that the single mode radiation field has totally different thermodynamic properties from that classical ideal gas.
 It can be inferred that quantum heat engine based on single mode radiation field can give us new results beyond that of classical ideal gas.
-As we mentioned before, the Hamiltonian of the singlemode radiation field is the same as that of 1DH.
-Thus all the results about single mode radiation field are the same as that for 1DH.
-Alternatively, we can say that 1DH is the counterpart of single-mode photon gas, in analogy to the fact that 1DB is the counterpart of classical ideal gas.
-But it should be mentioned that single-mode photon gas are still quantum mechanical system, while classical ideal gas are classical system.
+As we mentioned before, the Hamiltonian of the single-mode radiation field is the same as that of 1DH.
+Thus all the result about single mode radiation field is the same as that for 1DH.
+Alternatively, we can say that 1DH is the quantum counterpart of single-mode photon gas, in analogous to the fact that 1DB is the quantum counterpart of classical ideal gas.
 In the following we will alternatively use 1DH and single-mode photon gas.